 Evidence-Based Policy Making Act of 2018

-The Evidence-Based Policy Making Act of 2018 (opens new window) (Evidence Act) mandates a systematic rethinking of government data management to better facilitate access for evidence-building activities and public consumption.
+The Evidence-Based Policy Making Act of 2018 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+(Evidence Act) mandates a systematic rethinking of government data management to better facilitate access for evidence-building activities and public consumption.
 The Evidence Act builds on longstanding principles underlying federal policies and data infrastructure investments supporting information quality, access, protection, and evidence building and use.
-It accelerates, expands, and reinforces the implementation of many activities underway, including the Federal Data Strategy (opens new window) and Open Data Policy.
+It accelerates, expands, and reinforces the implementation of many activities underway, including the Federal Data Strategy (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) and Open Data Policy.

 Chief Data Officer